Get that Authentic, Homemade Taste You've Been Missing

 The age-old tradition of making and eating Indian yogurt dahi is considered an important part of Indian culture and cuisine.
 Many people in India keep to a strict vegetarian diet which makes dahi especially important as a natural, delicious probiotic food that supports healthy digestion.

-Indian dahi is a special form of fermented milk which is similar to yogurt, but not exactly the same thing.
-While yogurt is made by bacterial fermentation, typically lactobacillus and streptococcus, dahi is made with an acidic substance like vinegar, lemon juice or even dried red chilies that are used as a “starter” that is added to boiled and slightly cooled whole milk which is then allowed to rest, undisturbed for several hours.
+Indian dahi is a special form of fermented milk which is similar to yogurt.
+To make traditional dahi, you would start with an acidic substance like vinegar, lemon juice or even dried red chilies and add to boiled and slightly cooled whole milk which is then allowed to rest, undisturbed for several hours.
 It forms a thickened, fermented, high-probiotic, delicious and nourishing food that contains “prana” – the Sanskrit word for energy and life-force.